googleworkspace/apps-script-oauth1/README.md

           .setConsumerKey('...')
           .setConsumerSecret('...')

-          // Set the project key of the script using this library.
-          .setProjectKey('...')

           // Set the name of the callback function in the script referenced
           // above that should be invoked to complete the OAuth flow.
           .setCallbackFunction('authCallback')